Comparison of office suites

 The following tables compare general and technical information for a number of office suites:

 General information

+Platforms listed are for when a local application is available that does not require network connectivity to function.

 Office Suite names that are on a light purple background are discontinued.

 OS support

 The operating systems the office suites were designed to run on without emulation; for the given office suite/OS combination, there are five possibilities: